Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Spawn Of Kyuss.md

     \ worm at a Humanoid it can see within 10 feet of the worm).
 Otherwise, the worm\
     \ burrows under the target's skin at the end of the target's next turn, dealing\
     \ 1 piercing damage to it.
 At the end of each of its turns thereafter, the target\
-    \ takes dice: 2d6|avg (2d6) necrotic damage per worm infesting it (maximum\
+    \ takes dice:2d6|text(7) (2d6) necrotic damage per worm infesting it (maximum\
-    \ of dice: 10d6|avg (10d6)), and if it drops to 0 hit points, it dies and\
+    \ of dice: 10d6|avg|noform (10d6)), and if it drops to 0 hit points, it dies\
-    \ then rises 10 minutes later as a spawn of Kyuss.
-If a worm-infested target is\
+    \ and then rises 10 minutes later as a spawn of Kyuss.
+If a worm-infested target\
-    \ targeted by an effect that cures disease or removes a curse, all the worms infesting\
+    \ is targeted by an effect that cures disease or removes a curse, all the worms\
-    \ it wither away."
+    \ infesting it wither away."
   "name": "Burrowing Worm"
 "source":
 - "MPMM"